wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/c. Account definition and operations with accounts/lesson.md

 A private key is intended for transaction and order signature.
 In other words, it is a way to prove that you are the account owner authorized to perform transactions.
 Every account has only one private key that cannot be changed.
-For instance, if someone wants to send money from an A account to a B account, he must prove ownership of the account A. Signing a transaction with the private key plays the role of such an approver.
+For instance, if someone wants to send money from an A to a B account, he must prove ownership of the account A. Signing a transaction with the private key plays the role of such an approver.
 No one except the account owner can receive access to this private key.
 A private key can look like this: `6yCStrsBs4VgTmYcSgF37pmQhCo6t9LZk5bQqUyUNSAs`.
 At this step, a cryptographic algorithm transforms your seed phrase into the private key of your account.
 3. **<u>Public key generation from the private key</u>**
 A public key is intended for transaction verification.
 Every account has one unique public key that cannot be changed.
 After a [transaction]() is signed by an account with a private key, it has to be verified by [multiple nodes](nodesofthewaves) as a valid one.
-Since network nodes do not have access to private keys, they can only check the [transaction signature](https://docs.waves.tech/en/blockchain/transaction/transaction-proof) against the public key.
+Since network nodes do not have access to private keys, they can only check a [transaction signature](https://docs.waves.tech/en/blockchain/transaction/transaction-proof) against a public key.
 The result of such a verification function can be either `true`, meaning the user who initiated the transaction has a valid private key so that the transaction can be permitted, or `false`, meaning the user does not have a valid private key for this transaction initiation, and the transaction will be declined.
 A public key example: `5cqzmxsmFPBHm4tb7D8DMA7s5eutLXTDnnNMQKy2AYxh`.
 At this step, a cryptographic algorithm transforms your private account key into the public account key.
 4. **<u>Account address generation from the public key</u>**
 The final step of account generation is account address generation.
 An account address is generated from the public key of the account.
-Everyone can see the address of your account as it is public information, yet, it has no disclosure of your identity and any personal data.
+Everyone can see the address of your account as it is public information, yet, it has no disclosure of your identity or personal data.
 An account address instance: `3PDfnPknnYrg2k2HMvkNLDb3Y1tDTtEnp9X`.

-This subsequential chain of steps of a seed phrase transformation into private/public keys and an account address is one-sided.
+This sequential chain of steps of a seed phrase transformation into private/public keys and an account address is one-sided.
 It will not be possible to calculate from an account address, a public or a private key what your seed phrase was.
-The only possible scenario is if a hacker would overtake all world's computers and concentrate on attempting to hack a particular account for the next thousands centuries without any guarantees to succeed.
-Therefore keeping a seed phrase in secret is a way to protect an account.
+The only likely scenario is if a hacker would overtake all world's computers and concentrate on attempting to hack a particular account for the next thousands of centuries without any guarantees to succeed.
+Therefore keeping a seed phrase secret is a way to protect an account.

 ![](./img/keyswaves.png)

-In the lessons, [What is a smart account and setting account script]() and [What is a dApp and dApp creation]() we covered definition of a smart account and a dApp.
-A smart account or a dApp are also considered accounts, yet with an additional configuration that regular accounts do not have.
+In the lessons [What is a smart account and setting account script]() and [What is a dApp and dApp creation](), we covered the definition of a smart account and a dApp.
+A smart account or a dApp are also considered accounts with an additional configuration that regular accounts do not have.

 ## Operations with accounts ##

 This chapter will help to distinguish operations with accounts among many possible actions on the Waves blockchain.
-All operations with assets can be groupped by two categories:
+All operations with assets can be grouped into two categories:
 - **<u>Transactions</u>**:
     Out of [various transaction types](https://docs.waves.tech/en/blockchain/transaction-type/), there are approximately four of them that are related to interaction with accounts:
     * [Create alias transaction]()